eh3rrera/ocpj8-notes/11-Building-Database-Applications-with-JDBC/1-Describe-the-interfaces-that-make-up-the-core-of-the-JDBC-API.md

 ````java
 Class.forName("com.jw.client.JWDriver");
 ````
 From JDBC 4.0 this is done automatically.
 This registers the driver with the DriverManager.
-This way, when a program creates a database connection with the `DriverManager.getConnection()` method, the DriverManager in turn calls the `Driver.connect()` method.
+This way, when a program creates a database connection with the `DriverManager.getConnection()` method, the DriverManager, in turn, calls the `Driver.connect()` method.
 Every JDBC driver must implement the java.sql.Driver interface.
 So, the JDBC driver's `connect()` method checks whether the driver URL is correct, and then, returns the Connection within its `connect()` method.